jinw06k/lc2k-cpu/README.md

 # LC2K CPU in Verilog

-This repository contains the source code for an LC2K CPU written in Verilog.
+This repository contains the source code for an LC2K CPU implemented in Verilog.

 LC2K design is from EECS 370 Course @ University of Michigan - Ann Arbor.